This section provides information on dataset requirements:

 Secondary datasets must be either uploaded files or JDBC sources registered in the AI Catalog.

 You can have a maximum of 30 datasets per project.

 The sum of all dataset sizes (both primary and secondary) cannot exceed 100GB, and individual dataset sizes cannot exceed 11GB.
 See the download limits download limits mentioned below.

 DataRobot supports the following formats and types for data ingestion.
 See also the supported data types.

 *The file must be a comma-, tab-, semicolon-, or pipe-delimited file with a header for each data column.
 Each row must have the same number of fields, some of which may be blank.

-**These file types are supported only if enabled for users in your organization.
+**These file types are public preview.
 Contact your DataRobot representative for more information.

 Location AI file formats¶